MichaelJEvan/GForce_2/README.md

 Created by: Michael J Evan ATP, CFII

-In addition to Software Development, I am also a Commercial Pilot / ATP (Airline Transport Pilot) Multi-Engine Rated and Certified Flight & Instrument Instructor & Ground Instructor, and Nurse Anesthetist.
 This program is only intended to be used for theoretical representation of Bank Angle and how it effects Load Factor and Stall Speed.
 It should never be used for actual aircraft specific pre-flight performance calculations and such use is prohibited by this disclaimer.

 The program calculates G-force/Load Factor on an airplane at a constant altitude and a constant angle of bank.
 It will also calculate the new stall speed for the selected angle of bank based on what stall speed the user selects for the aircraft.
 The initial stall speed selected should be for the aircraft at 1G in level flight.